Progalt/HobbyEngine/README.md

+Current it does not have a name.
+I should probably come up with one at some point.

 This Engine is a hobby project.
 I'm using it to learn but also as a showcase.
 Some things could be redone.
 My vulkan wrapper to help with vulkan is a few projects old and some even remains from when I was first learning vulkan, so it could do with a rewrite following the best practices.